San Benito, Surigao del Norte

-San Benito, officially the Municipality of San Benito (Lungsod nan San Benito; Bayan ng San Benito), is a 6th class municipality in the province of Surigao del Norte, Philippines.
+San Benito, officially the Municipality of San Benito (Lungsod nan San Benito; Bayan ng San Benito), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 5,663 people.

+Etymology

+San Benito is derived from the Spanish for Saint Benedict, the town's patron saint.
+A chapel was built in the area and had hosted the saint's relic.
+It was previously named Talisay, after the namesake trees (Terminalia catappa) that grew abundantly in the area.